wannabeOG/ExpertNet-Pytorch/README.md

 The [Tiny-Imagenet][6] dataset was used and the 200 odd classses were split into 4 tasks with 50 classes being assigned to each task randomly.
 This division can also be arbitrary and no speciaal consideration has been given to the decision to split the dataset evenly.
 Each of these tasks has a "train" and a "test" folder to validate the performance on these wide ranging tasks.

+The purpose behind using the MNIST dataset was to introduce some tasks that were significantly different to the ones in the Tiny Imagenet dataset.
+This is an attempt to recreate the setting of the original paper on a lower scale

 Training
 ------------------------------
-Download the first model from this [link][11] and place it in the `models` folder.
-This is because the paper assumes that the first expert is an Alexnet model pretrained on the ImageNet and the rest of this implementation is built on this assumption.

-Training a model on a given task takes place using the **`main.py`** file.
+Training a model on a given task takes place using the **`generate_models.py`** file.
 Simply execute the following lines to begin the training process

 Execute the following lines of code (along with the necessary arguments) to generate to generate the expert models for the 4 tasks